madbob/awesome-linux-dev/CONTRIBUTING.md

 - Only free and opensource software is accepted.
 - The list is mainly intended for desktop applications, or at least online services with a local client: do not submit server-side tools.
-- Plugins for already listed applications are welcome.
 - Search previous suggestions before making a new one, as yours may be a duplicate.
 - Make sure the list is useful before submitting.
 That implies it has enough content and every item has a good succinct description.
 - Make an individual pull request for each suggestion.